TeachYourDog/Baseball-Game-Simulator/README.md

 # Baseball-Game-Simulator

 The goal for this project is to generate a method of simulating the outcome of a baseball game utilizing statistics and lineups from teams.
+The program will generate a final score for the game along with a breakdown of what happens in each inning (write to text file).

 The roadmap is to built it from the inside out:
   1. At bat